pr2database/EukRef-workshop-2023/exports/PR2-exports-stats.md

     Chelicerata
     - Number of sequences exported - annotated: 3471
     - Number of sequences exported - other: 13904

-    Chloropicophyceae
-    - Number of sequences exported - annotated: 298
-    - Number of sequences exported - other: 107

-    Picocystophyceae
-    - Number of sequences exported - annotated: 19
-    - Number of sequences exported - other: 8

     Chlorodendrophyceae
     - Number of sequences exported - annotated: 244